-The lawyers at Aiello, Harris, Abate are currently involved in a case in which a young woman 23 years of age became intoxicated at an establishment, left the establishment and got into a serious automobile accident or she was driving on the wrong side of the road not only resulting in serious injuries to the other driver but also costing her life.
+The lawyers at Aiello, Harris, Abate, Law Group PC are currently involved in a case in which a young woman 23 years of age became intoxicated at an establishment, left the establishment and got into a serious automobile accident or she was driving on the wrong side of the road not only resulting in serious injuries to the other driver but also costing her life.
 Those also affected by this accident are not merely the driver who she seriously injured, but include his family members and her family members who are left with the devastation and loss.
 This loss and devastation is permanent and profound.

 With The Holiday Season Upon Us, Let’s Not Forget The Risks Of Drinking & Driving